• Skip to primary navigation

 Christopher Columbus (/kəˈlʌmbəs/; born between 25 August and 31 October 1451, died 20 May 1506) was an Italian explorer and navigator who completed four voyages across the Atlantic Ocean, opening the way for the widespread European exploration and colonization of the Americas.

-See also What is the best time to drive through Cincinnati?
+See also What is so great about Cincinnati?

 Why was Columbus stripped of his titles?